gotzmann/booster/README.md

 ## Superpowers

 - Built with performance and scaling in mind **thanks Golang and C++**
-- **No more problems with Python** dependencies and broken compatibility
+- **No more problems with Python** dependencies
-- **Most of modern CPUs are supported**: any Intel/AMD x64 platofrms, server and Mac ARM64
+- **All modern CPUs are supported**: any Intel or AMD x64 platofrms, server ARM64 and Apple Silicon
-- GPUs supported as well: **Nvidia CUDA, Apple Metal, OpenCL** cards
+- GPUs supported as well: **Nvidia CUDA, Apple Metal, even OpenCL cards**
 - Split really big models between a number of GPU (**warp LLaMA 70B with 2x RTX 3090**)
-- Not bad performance on shy CPU machines, **fast as hell inference on monsters with beefy GPUs**
+- Great performance on CPU only machines, **fast as hell inference on monsters with beefy GPUs**
 - Both regular FP16/FP32 models and their quantised versions are supported - **4-bit really rocks!**
-- **Popular LLM architectures** already there: **LLaMA**, Starcoder, Baichuan, Mistral, etc...
+- **Popular LLM architectures** already there: **LLaMA**, Mistral, Gemma, etc...
-- **Special bonus: proprietary Janus Sampling** for code generation and non English languages
+- **Special bonus: SOTA Janus Sampling implementation** for code generation and non English languages

 ## Motivation